ECB taper fears leave euro zone bonds battered and bruised

 3 Min Read

-LONDON (Reuters) - Euro zone government bonds steadied on Friday from another battering that left markets nursing heavy losses as investors reassess the outlook for fixed income on a growing view that an era of ultra-cheap money is gradually drawing closer to an end.
+LONDON (Reuters) - Euro zone government bond yields edged higher on Friday, adding to heavy losses earlier in the week as investors reassess the outlook for fixed income on perceptions that an era of ultra-cheap money is gradually ending.

 Euro zone growth is picking up but underlying inflation is still weak, so the European Central Bank should adjust its policy carefully and flexibly to avoid abrupt market moves, ECB board member Benoit Coeure told two European newspapers.

-Euro zone bond yields, which jumped as much as 12 basis points on Thursday as minutes from the ECB's latest meeting showed policymakers are open to a further step towards reducing monetary stimulus, were largely flat on Friday.
+Euro zone bond yields, which jumped as much as 12 basis points on Thursday as minutes from the ECB's latest meeting showed policymakers are open to a further step towards reducing monetary stimulus, rose 1-2 basis points on Friday.

+They were thrust higher after data showed the U.S. economy added more jobs than expected in June and employers increased hours for workers, signs of labor market strength.

 "The market is unlikely to keep selling off without fresh information...But sentiment remains bearish," said Orlando Green, European fixed income strategist at Credit Agricole.

-Germany's benchmark 10-year Bund yield was a tad lower at around 0.56 percent, but held above the 0.50 percent milestone breached on Thursday that catapulted it to 18-month highs.

-In the space of just over a week Bund yields have doubled, with German bonds bearing the brunt of selling in euro zone debt markets.
+In just over a week, Bund yields have doubled, with German bonds bearing the brunt of selling in euro zone debt markets.

-Italian and Spanish 10-year bonds yields both touched two-month highs, and analysts said peripheral markets remained vulnerable to any further selling in bond markets.

 "If the market is going to conclude that monetary policy makers are making an effort to tighten, we should have spreads widening, so that could be the next shoe to drop as the sell-off starts to impact credit and equities," said Peter Chatwell, head of euro rates strategy at Mizuho.